Not that we’re complaining, but there’s been a lot of Spider-Man movies.

-Following the recent release of Spider-Man: Far from Home, we at Augustman are looking back on every theatrical Spider-Man entry to see how they stack up.
+Following the release of the official trailer for Spider-Man: No Way Home, we are looking back on every theatrical Spider-Man entry to see how they stack up.

 8. The Amazing Spider-Man 2 (2014)